karlkfi/kpt-config-sync/docs/dev/syllogi.md

 Syllogi (GKE On Prem) is a version of GKE that customers can install on their on-prem VMs.
-Syllogi comes with the Nomos Operator pre-bundled, meaning that when users install Syllogi, the nomos-operator is already running, and the nomos-system namespace exists.
+Syllogi comes with the Nomos Operator pre-bundled, meaning that when users install Syllogi, the nomos-operator is already running, and the config-management-system namespace exists.
 You might recognize that as essentially the `nomos-operator.yaml` artifact deployed [here](release.md#anatomy-of-a-blessed-release).

 # Integration